 One school of thought is that, in most countries, people are 18 when they leave school and are therefore considered to be adults.
 Given that Alexander The Great conquered Maedi at the age of 16 and Charles Algernon Parsons invented something that would develop into the automobile at the age of 15, there are reasons to disagree.
 Even so, 18 is widely accepted as being adulthood.

 Now that we have a vague understanding of why knowing the gambling age is useful and the manner in which 18 has been accepted as the legal age for betting in most countries, let’s have a look at some specific examples.

 The United Kingdom

 It’s fair to say that the UK’s approach to gambling is a complicated one.
 If you’re under 18, for example, then you’re allowed to enter a bingo club but you’re not actually allowed to play bingo.
 People under the age of 16 can work in a bingo club but can’t supply anyone with the items necessary to play bingo, nor can they operating, service or clean bingo equipment.

-Similarly, people aged 16 can buy tickets for the National Lottery and other lotteries, buy and play scratch cards and play the Football Pools, but they’re unable to place a bet on a football match, horse race or other event inside a bookmaker’s until they’re 18.
+Similarly, until 2021 people aged 16 coul buy tickets for the National Lottery and other lotteries, buy and play scratch cards and play the Football Pools, but were unable to place a bet on a football match, horse race or other event inside a bookmaker’s until they’re 18.
 Anyone over 16 but under 18 who takes part in a gambling activity other than those listed are committing a criminal offence.